artur9010/lightdm-webkit-material/README.md

 - Shutting the computer down
 - A clock!

+### The `settings-dialog` branch

+This is a feature branch that I'm currently working on.
+Currently you can control the following settings:

+- Show/hide the profile picture
+- Change the background
+- Set the clock to 12 or 24 hour format

 ### How to install

 Instructions will differ for every platform, but I can tell you how to install it on Arch Linux: